ConceptJunkie/rpn/README.md

 The data files are stored in the same location as `rpn.py` in a subdirectory called `rpndata/`.

-If you really want to generate prime numbers, see my "primes" project: https://github.com/ConceptJunkie/primes I've calculated the first 10 billion prime numbers and will someday update the rpn lookup tables.
+If you really want to generate prime numbers, see my "primes" project: https://github.com/ConceptJunkie/primes I've calculated the first 15 billion prime numbers and will someday update the rpn lookup tables.

+The project https://github.com/ConceptJunkie/rpnChiladaData provides the compiled prime number data files.
+If you installed rpnChilada with pip, then this data will be automatically installed.

 rpn also provides a simple interface for accessing The On-Line Encyclopedia of Integer Sequences (http://oeis.org), see `rpn help special` and `rpn help oeis`.